danilostatistics/BRBVSPackage/README.md

 ## Future work

-- Implement a vast class of bivariate copula survival model
+- Implement a vaster class of bivariate copula survival model
 - Improve efficiency of the agortim